 The last day for validation of proxies will be on May 23, 2025.
 Validation of proxies will be done by the Corporate Secretary and persons designated by the Corporate Secretary who shall be under her supervision and control, in accordance with the procedure and guidelines set out in the Company's By-Laws and Rule 20.11.2 of the Amended Implementing Rules and Regulations of the SRC.
-Pursuant to the Company's By-Laws, all issues relative to proxies, including the validity and effectivity of proxies, shall be decided by the Corporate Secretary thereon shall be final and binding unless set aside by a court of competent jurisdiction
+Pursuant to the Company's By-Laws, all issues relative to proxies, including the validity and effectivity of proxies, shall be decided by the Corporate Secretary and any decision of the Corporate Secretary thereon shall be final and binding unless set aside by a court of competent jurisdiction